 8. Turn Off Cast Media Control Notifications

-When the Cast Media Control Notifications is enabled, a notification about what you are streaming will be sent to other devices connected to the same network.
+When the Cast Media Control Notification is enabled, a notification about what you are streaming will be sent to other devices connected to the same network.
 In other words, those devices connected to the same network can control your media casting in Chromecast.
-However, you can prevent others from controlling your device either permanently or temporarily.
+However, you can prevent others from controlling your device permanently by turning off Cast Media Control Notification.

 9. Opt for Factory Reset

 It is better to follow the tips given in this article to always stay safe when using Chromecast.
-Most importantly, you should ensure to disabled the UPnP on your router.
-Chromecast is absolutely safe to use if you have done with all of the tips.
-If you have any queries about this article, then let us know from the comments section.
+Most importantly, you should disable the UPnP on your router.
+Chromecast is safe to use if you have followed the above tips.